gewnwong/cse15l-lab-reports/LabReport5.md

 ---

 Since my group did lab 6 by writing ```grade.sh``` together on one of my partners' computer, I thought it would be helpful to code it myself.
-During lab, my group also opted for only pass/fail output instead of exactly how many tests passed out of how many ran, so I made ```grade.sh``` include fractional results indicating partial credit.
+During lab, my group also opted for only pass/fail output instead of exactly how many tests passed out of how many ran, so I made my ```grade.sh``` include fractional results indicating partial credit.

 Here is my code for ```grade.sh```: